The House Of Stuart

 The daughter of Henry IV of France and his second wife, Marie de Medici, Henrietta Maria was born at the Palais du Louvre, on 25th November, 1609.

-King Henry IV, although a popular King of France, was assassinated in Paris by a fanatic Catholic, before the infant Henrietta Maria was but a year old and her mother banished from the French court by her brother the new king in 1617.
+King Henry IV, although a popular King of France, was assassinated in Paris by a fanatic Catholic, before the infant Henrietta Maria was but a year old.
+Her mother was banished from the French court by her brother the new king in 1617.
 She was brought up a strict Roman Catholic and grew into a thin, adolescent with protruding teeth.
-A contemporary, Sophia of Hanover, the daughter of Elizabeth of Bohemia provides an unflattering description of Henrietta Maria as "a short woman perched on her chair, with long bony arms, irregular shoulders and teeth protruding from her mouth like a fence" but in a kinder vein, she added that she possessed "beautiful eyes,a well shaped nosed and an admirable complexion".
+A contemporary, Sophia of Hanover, the daughter of Elizabeth of Bohemia provides an unflattering description of Henrietta Maria as "a short woman perched on her chair, with long bony arms, irregular shoulders and teeth protruding from her mouth like a fence" but in a kinder vein, she added that she possessed "beautiful eyes, a well shaped nosed and an admirable complexion".

 The first child of the marriage, Charles James, Duke of Cornwall, was born prematurely and died the same day in March, 1629, but was replaced by a much larger and healthier brother, Charles, (the future Charles II) born on 29 May 1630.
 The Queen's brother and mother, Louis XIII of France and Marie de Medici, stood as godparents to the new Prince of Wales.
 The couple were to eventually produce a large family of nine children.